sanjanashashidhar/travelia.com/README.md

 # travelia.com
-HolidayPlan - Your Travel Companion
+Travelia - Your Travel Companion

-HolidayPlan is a simple, user-friendly travel website designed to help users explore breathtaking destinations, get practical travel tips, and plan their dream vacations with ease.
+Travelia is a simple, user-friendly travel website designed to help users explore breathtaking destinations, get practical travel tips, and plan their dream vacations with ease.
 This project is a collaborative effort by a team of two developers.

 🚀 Features